laxman1129/rust-simple-http-server/readme.md

  - `echo tst | nc 127.0.0.1 8080` can be used to send data to the server
  - we can use browser to send a request to the server
    - browser sends more than just the request line, it also sends headers and body

+## Using traits to convert the request to a string

+-  we can use `TryFrom` trait from `std::convert` module to convert the request to a string
+- `TryFrom` trait is used to convert a type into another type, and it returns a `Result` type, to handle errors